florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 1. Every individual plugin is seen as a software component.
 This plugin is portable, if it can be loaded into two instances of the same text editor running on different platforms.
 2. The entire plugin system itself is seen as a modular software component of a text editor.
 It is portable if it can be integrated into different text editors and run across different platforms.

-This work considers only the first scenario, in which portability refers to each individual plugin.
+This work considers only the first scenario, in which portability refers to each individual plugin, because this scenario is less extensive and the portability of individual plugins is easier to measure.
-// TODO Why was the first scenario chosen?
+The following scores are used to measure plugin portability:

 / 0 -- Not portable: The plugin is not portable between different platforms.
   It is theoretically and practically impossible to run the plugin on different platforms.